 An expanding network of shallow wells onshore ensures operational flexibility and risk mitigation.

-Injection operations can start small and be readily scaled up to several million tons CO2 per year capacity.
+Injection operations can start small and capacity can be readily scaled up to several million tons CO2 per year by adding new wells as needed.

-The up-front costs associated ensures low financial risk.
+The low up-front cost ensures low financial risk.
 Seismicity minimized and leakage eliminated.

 A network of shallow injection wells allows a mineral storage terminal to be scaled-up in controlled manageable steps

-Tested an proven monitoring and validation techniques to confirm permanent mineral storage
+Tested and proven monitoring techniques to confirm permanent mineral storage

-Compared to conventional injection of supercritical CO2 into depleted oil/gas formations, mineral storage relies on shallow less costly wells with more relaxed material requirements for pipes and casings.
+Compared to conventional injection of supercritical CO2 into depleted oil/gas formations, mineral storage relies on shallow less costly wells with more relaxed material requirements for pipes, wellheads and casings.
 The gas is dissolved in water down-hole using a proprietary Carbfix technology.